Table of Contents

 - Feeling relaxed

 Patient taking this drug could feel the side effects immediately.
-Because it is not time released, individuals who have developed an addiction to Vicoprofen will need to increase the dosage to achieve the same high.
+Because it is not time-released, individuals who have developed an addiction to the drug will need to increase the dosage to achieve the same high on Vicoprofen.
 There are cases where patients took 100 pills a day just to stay high.

-There are also long-term side effects from the abuse of Vicoprofen that could lead to serious, life- threatening medical conditions.
-This include liver damage, hearing loss, and death from overdose.
+There are also long-term side effects from the abuse of Vicoprofen that could lead to serious, life-threatening medical conditions.
+This includes liver damage, hearing loss, and death from overdose.

 What are Vicoprofen Withdrawal Symptoms